FreshRSS/FreshRSS/docs/en/users/02_First_steps.md

 2. [The global view](03_Main_view.md#global-view) shows you an overview of the status of your feeds in one glance
 3. [The reader view](03_Main_view.md#reader-view) offers you a comfortable reading experience

-Now that you have mastered basic use, it’s time to configure FreshRSS to improve your reading experience.
+Now that you’ve mastered basic use, it’s time to configure FreshRSS to improve your reading experience.
 It’s highly configurable, so it’s recommended to play around with them to find a configuration that suits you well.
 Here are a few resources to help you improve your daily FreshRSS experience:

 * [Organize your feeds in categories](04_Subscriptions.md#feed-management)
 * [Change the home page](05_Configuration.md#changing-the-view)